tikenn/kinome_toolbox/require.md

 #### require.store('collection', data)

+Just as it looks, tell it the collection and the data you want to store and it will store it for you.
+This returns a promise and will only work with one of the above predefined collections.
+Additionally, if you do not provide an '_id' key then one will be created for you randomly.

 ### Advanced

 There are many advanced options for this cache.
 They are all attached to the require.database object.
 Go to your console and take a look for more information.
-Additionally you can look [here]() in the code.
+Additionally you can look [here](https://github.com/kinome/kinome_toolbox/blob/master/js/client/web_namespace.js#L91) in the code.